lherna1371/stack_clone/README.md

 	-localhost is 3000

 * Database creation
-	- Upon cloning the repo, run 'bundle install' to prepare the gems for use
+	- Upon cloning the repo, run <tt>bundle install</tt> to prepare the gems for use

 * Database initialization
-	-Then, run 'rake db:create' to create the database -Finally, run 'rake db:migrate' to build all necessary tables
+	-Then, run 'rake db:create' to create the database -Finally, run <tt>rake db:migrate</tt> to build all necessary tables

 * How to run the test suite
 	- StackUnderflow runs tests through Rspec.
-Running 'rake spec' will cycle through all tests.
+Running <tt>rake spec</tt> will cycle through all tests.

 * Services (job queues, cache servers, search engines, etc.)

-<tt>rake doc:app</tt>.